We are a group of separate companies that co-operate together under agreement and licence, but are not legally connected.

 • Three years for insurance business

 We reserve the right to retain data for longer where we believe it’s in our legitimate interests to do so.
-In any case, we’ll not keep your personal data for longer than 6 years after our relationship with you has ended.
+In any case, we’ll not keep your personal data for longer than 6 years after our relationship with you has ended, with the exception of some business where the relevant regulator rules in a country insist we retain that data for a particular company – that company will inform you within their terms of business and privacy notice.
 We delete all emails after 1 year other than those that contain personal advice.

 You have the right to request deletion of your personal data.
 We’ll comply with this request, subject to the restrictions of our regulatory obligations and legitimate interests as noted above.